Asked By: Cyrus Harris Date: created: Mar 26 2023

 3. Scrub the discolored area with detergent, and then proceed to wash it as you normally would, either by hand or in the machine, using your preferred detergent

-You might be interested: What Are Mango Worms?
+You might be interested: When Is Mango In Season?

 How do you wash a mango sweater